 After graduating from the University of Texas, Yael worked briefly in Austin before her career took her to Washington, D.C. for eight years.
 She and her husband moved back to Austin 15 years ago, where they’re raising two children.

-Dennis is a financial analyst at Affordable Central Texas, where he conducts due diligence and provides support for acquisitions and portfolio management.
+Dennis is an Associate at Affordable Central Texas, where he conducts due diligence and provides support for acquisitions and portfolio management.
 He graduated from the University of Mississippi in 2016, where he spent a year working for a commercial brokerage firm.
 He then returned to Austin to pursue a career in commercial real estate.
 Dennis graduated from Westlake High School in 2012.